UNC sexual violence policy faces new scrutiny

 As for the accused, intoxication "is never an excuse for or a defense," and "it does not diminish one's responsibility to obtain consent."

-Fed up with waiting, Robinson availed herself of the option under North Carolina law to go before a magistrate and swear to allegations against UNC linebacker Allen Artis.
-The player was charged with misdemeanor sexual battery and assault; he turned himself in Tuesday and was released on bond.
+Fed up with waiting, Robinson availed herself of the option under North Carolina law to go before the magistrate and swear to allegations against Artis, a linebacker for North Carolina's football team.
+The player was released on bond.
 Neither he nor his lawyer have responded to CNN's requests for comment.

 Awaiting a conclusion